 John Merrylees - Subject Director, Dance & Drama

-Studying Drama & Theatre is an immersive experience where you will not only be working in taught sessions but also performing in the work of other students, taking opportunities outside of teaching time and being a part of the strong community of theatre makers and creative people at York St John.
+Studying Drama & Theatre is an immersive experience where you will not only be working in taught sessions but also performing in the work of other students, taking opportunities outside of teaching time and being a part of the strong community of theatre makers and creative people at York St John University.

 Craft, Context and Creativity